 As Christians, it's not a matter of if we'll be tempted but when we'll be tempted.
 To sin is a choice we make, but we can't always choose whether or not we'll be tempted.
 There are safeguards we can put in place to help minimize our proximity to temptations, but ultimately, they will always be there.
 Even Jesus was tempted (Matthew 4).
 We are given the opportunity to choose our thoughts and our actions, therefore the decision to sin ultimately rests on our strength in resisting temptation around us.
 While it may seem discouraging to know that temptation will always be around us, it's incredibly empowering when we come to realize that we're not helpless victims destined to fall.
-There are choices we can make now that can help us endure future temptation.
+There are choices we can make now that can help us resist future temptation.

 3 Keys (or P's) to Resisting Temptation

 Do you have a plan for resisting temptation?

 If we know that we'll eventually be tempted, it's a good idea to plan ahead and think about how we would like to respond in that situation.
 In the moment that we're being tempted, it can be hard to think clearly and wisely.
 We see something in front of us that we want in that moment and it's easy to ignore the negative consequences.

 Knowing ahead of time when you're most likely vulnerable, in what way you're tempted, and your preferred response will help you to avoid putting yourself in difficult situations and give you a plan of attack if you do end up being tempted.

 For example: After a stressful day at work, you go through the drive thru to grab fries and a milkshake on your way home.

 - You know you're vulnerable before you even get into your car after work

 - You know you're tempted to eat something unhealthy to ease your stress and give you pleasure